simplytasks/simplytasks/README.md

 Welcome to the homepage for our CS 35L -- Intro to Software Construction -- group project, Winter 2023 at UCLA.
 The group members involved were Arteen Abrishami, Byron Karlen, Matthew Aboudi, Karim Amr, and Nakul Khambati.

 Our project was a task manager with the following features:
+ - ability to store user accounts with individual task lists on backend

+ - within each user account:
    - ability to add, highlight, remove tasks
    - ability to do the same for individual subtasks
    - ability to sort tasks by preferences
    - ability to manually sort tasks by drag-and-drop
    - ability to view tasks in a calender view

  The following segments of the app were implemented by each group member: